 The box itself was traced to a Fall River shoe factory, which had sent it to a shoe dealer in Chicago.
 The dealer had thrown it behind his store and several months later sold it to a man who disappeared.
 That sparked more rumors that the victim was somehow connected to the Haymarket Riots.

-A local prostitute, Mabel Gage, told police she knew all about the murder.
+A local prostitute, Mabel Gage, told police she knew all about the Wallingford Shoebox Murder.
 Two years later she committed suicide.

-Read more about crime in Connecticut in True Crime: Connecticut: The State's Most Notorious Criminal Cases by Brian Ethier.
-You can buy it from the New England Historical Society bookstore.
-Just click here.
+Read more about the Wallingford Shoebox Murder in True Crime: Connecticut: The State’s Most Notorious Criminal Cases by Brian Ethier.
+This story was updated in 2021.